Aaron-Bopp/TIM/40_Evergreens/Communities are knowledge graphs.md

 [^1]: I remeber spending three hours fiddling with Notion buttons to create a bullet-journal system (when I had never even used bullet journal)

 I started crafting my own system based off everything that I was reading, tweaking and expanding it to my liking, until I finally stumbled up [[Andy Matuschak's Evergreen Notes]].
 As I started to read [[Andy Matuschak|Andy's]] [[philosophy]], I realized that this is exactly the system that I had been designing.
-At the time, I was a little taken aback to see everything that I had been dreaming up so accurately reflected in [[evergreen notes]], but I now realize that I had been *implicitely* learning Andy's system through the knowledge graph of the PKM community.
+At the time, I was a little taken aback to see everything that I had been dreaming up so accurately reflected in [[evergreen notes]], but I now realize that I had been *implicitly* learning Andy's system through the knowledge graph of the PKM community.
 All it took was one node that linked into the graph for me to start crawling the [[web of thought]].
-I read about things upstream and downstream of [[evergreen notes]] and implicitely learned that concept.
+I read about things upstream and downstream of [[evergreen notes]] and implicitly learned that concept.

 This is the power of the knowledge graph.
-It expands your learning by placing thoughts in context. [^2] You can use that context to find and learn the concepts directly, or you can let them implicitely make you smarter: [[Obsidian's graph is useful in the implicit and dynamic relations it can reveal]]
+It expands your learning by placing thoughts in context. [^2] You can use that context to find and learn the concepts directly, or you can let them implicitly make you smarter: [[Obsidian's graph is useful in the implicit and dynamic relations it can reveal]]

 [^2]: [[Nodes in the second brain are an abstraction of our first brain]]